Our Covenants and Bylaws

 Board Members agree to uphold the Board Covenant.

-We the members of the Unitarian Universalist Church of Jackson Board of Trustees, adhering to our congregation’s Bylaws and Behavior Covenant, do –
+We the members of the Unitarian Universalist Church of Jackson Board of Trustees do covenant to –

 The current Bylaws were adopted March 29, 2015: